fablabbcn/smartcitizen-enclosures/SmartCitizen Outdoor Cases V2.*/README.md

 **Notes:**

 - `(A)`: This enclosure is meant as a boilerplate for contributions in 3D printed format.
-- `(B)`: All these designs share the same cover available in two formats indoor, or outdoor version.
-See below for more details.
+- `(B)`: All these designs share the same cover available in two formats: indoor, or outdoor version.
 - `(C)`: Currently under development

 ### Community contributed enclosures